History of Bristol's buses

 The third bus chassis to be built entered service in Bristol in May 1908.
 AE772 was a C40 and is seen near the Suspension Bridge.
 The 16-seat bodies were also built by BT&CC.

-Today there is a new entrance into the Kensignton Hill site from a set of traffic lights on the A4 Bath Road, this is called Tramway Road.
+Today there is a new entrance into the Kensington Hill site from a set of traffic lights on the A4 Bath Road, called Tramway Road.
 Just to the city side of these lights is a six foot wall at an angle to the road with a narrow driveway next to it.
-This was the original works entrance and the wall is one of two that had the Bristol scroll mounted on it.
+This was the original works entrance and the wall is one of two that had the Bristol scroll mounted on them.
 When the site was cleared two large retail stores were built there instead.

 The first double-deckers on Bristol chassis were supplied to Kingston upon Hull Corporation Tramways in 1923.
 They had bodywork by Dick Kerr, the tram manufacturers, of Preston.
 There were just three of them.